Lee Ho Fook: In culture

 In the book Dubious Gastronomy: The Cultural Politics of Eating Asian in the USA Robert Ji-Song Ku wrote that Zevon mentioned Lee Ho Fook in "Werewolves of London" as a nod to the ubiquity of Chinese food in the daily life of British people.

+The record producer Joe Boyd recounts that in the summer of 1966, his ritual for entertaining visiting music dignitaries was taking them to dinner at Lee Ho Fook, then walking up Wardour Street to see The Move at the Marquee.

-The writer and novelist Will Self wrote that he was a fan of Lee Ho Fook because it was mentioned in Zevon's song.
+The writer and novelist Will Self wrote in 2002 that he was a fan of Lee Ho Fook because it was mentioned in Zevon's song.
 The comedian and writer Rich Hall imagined dining at the restaurant as a werewolf in his 2010 short-story collection Magnificent Bastards.
-The record producer Joe Boyd recounts that in the summer of 1966, his ritual for entertaining visiting music dignitaries was taking them to dinner at Lee Ho Fook, then walking up Wardour Street to see The Move at the Marquee.